deathworlders/online/content/books/deathworlders/chapter-27-playing-fire.md

 The system had therefore been purpose-built, and it worked beautifully.
 The computers listened, interpreted, shared, transmitted, prepared.
 All a human needed to do was confirm their analysis and not only did Caruthers’ orders immediately reach their intended recipients, but the computers on those ships had already prepared firing solutions and plotted accelerations.

 They also kept Caruthers appraised of the progress of his commands.
-He had ordered for Myrmidon to fire gravity spikes and so now as each step in the process of reloading and firing that specialist ammunition filtered through *Myrmidon*’s own chain of command, Caruthers could watch it.
+He had ordered for Myrmidon to fire gravity spikes and so now as each step in the process of reloading and firing that specialist ammunition filtered through *Myrmidon’s* own chain of command, Caruthers could watch it.
 The order was received, acknowledged, carried out.
 There was an agonising wait of some few seconds as her gun crews swapped ammo feeds.

 No sooner was that step completed than Myrmidon fired.
 On the commodore’s screen, overlapping red bubbles filled the predicted incoming fleet’s approach vector, saturating several thousand cubic kilometers with no-warp zones.
 Caruthers watched the icon representing that fleet hawkishly, expecting them to detect the impediment in their way and abort their approach in favor of a different angle.